swseighman/Podman-Notes/README.md

 $ sudo dnf install podman-docker
 ```

-In addition, if you have existing `docker-compose` files, the `podman-compose` package might be useful too.
+In addition, if you have existing `docker-compose` files, the `podman-compose` package might be useful too (see below).

 ```
 $ pip3 install podman-compose